KDE/kitinerary/docs/js_extractor.md

 To create a new extractor script, you need to create a new files in the `$XDG_DATA_DIRS/kitinerary/extractors` (~/ .local/share/kitinerary/extractors`) directory.

-> **Note:**: For easier management and later collaboration in Git we recommend linking extractor scripts from the
+> **Note:** For easier management and later collaboration in Git we recommend linking extractor scripts from the
 > directory to a Git repository (`ln -s $(pwd)/src/lib/scripts ~/.local/share/kitinerary/extractors`).

 ## Script declaration